top of page

 Website feature grey sm 2.jpg

-Joshua Gibbs teaches great books, lectures on classical pedagogy, and is an author and blogger for the Circe Institute.
-He also offers online classes, consultation, and the Proverbial podcast.
+Joshua Gibbs teaches great books, lectures on classical pedagogy, and is an author and blogger.
+He also offers online classes, consultation, and the In the Trenche podcast.

 Pamphlets